deepjavalibrary/djl-serving/benchmark/README.md

 ### Step 1: Pick your deep engine

-By default, the above script will use MXNet as the default Engine, but you can always change that by adding the followings:
+By default, the above script will use PyTorch as the default Engine, but you can always change that by adding the followings:

 ```
 -e TensorFlow # TensorFlow
 -e PyTorch # PyTorch
--e MXNet # Apache MXNet
 -e OnnxRuntime # pytorch
--e TensorRT # TensorRT
 -e XGBoost # XGBoost
 -e LightGBM # LightGBM
 -e Python # Python script